jxtngx/lightning-lab/README.md

 Studio Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/).
 The best way to use Studio Lab is in a [Studio](https://lightning.ai/studios).

-The recommended way for Studio Lab users to create new repos is with the [use this template](https://github.com/new?template_name=lightning-lab&template_owner=JustinGoheen) button.
+The recommended way for Studio Lab users to create new repos is with the [use this template](https://github.com/new?template_name=studio-lab&template_owner=JustinGoheen) button.

 ## The Structure

 ### Source Module

-`lightninglab.cli` contains code for the command line interface built with [Typer](https://typer.tiangolo.com/).
+`studiolab.cli` contains code for the command line interface built with [Typer](https://typer.tiangolo.com/).

-`lightninglab.components` contains experiment utilities grouped by purpose for cohesion.
+`studiolab.components` contains experiment utilities grouped by purpose for cohesion.

-`lightninglab.core` contains code for the Lightning Module and Trainer.
+`studiolab.core` contains code for the Lightning Module and Trainer.

-`lightninglab.pipeline` contains code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.
+`studiolab.pipeline` contains code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`lightninglab.serve` contains code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).
+`studiolab.serve` contains code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

-`lightninglab.config` assists with project, trainer, and sweep configurations.
+`studiolab.config` assists with project, trainer, and sweep configurations.

 ### Project Root